FraterCCCLXIII/panentheon/docs/iconotheca-universalis.md

 ### **Fasces**
 **Symbolic Meaning**: The fasces, a bundle of rods tied together with an axe, symbolizes strength through unity and collective power.
 It represents the idea that individuals, when united with a shared purpose, can achieve far more than when acting alone.
 The axe adds the element of justice and the authority to wield power responsibly, aligning strength with moral integrity.

 ---

-Absolutely!
-I'll continue adding from the symbols you originally provided, following the same format.

----